What is Trash the Dress?

 Where Do Trash The Dress Sessions Take Place?

 The location of your trash the dress session depends on what type of session you want to have.
 For underwater photo sessions, you'll need clean, clear water with little to no sand, silt or currents.
 This is why swimming pools, the crystal clear cenotes of Mexico or calm, clear, ocean bays are ideal places for underwater photography.
+Places with clear water like Hawaii, the Caribbean or Southeast Asia are great places for ocean trash the dress.
 However, your trash the dress can take place anywhere you'd like, whether it's skiing on a snowy mountain top, riding atvs in the forest, playing with paint or smoke bombs in the desert, or hiking on your favorite trail.

 When Do Trash the Dress Sessions Happen?

 Trash the dress sessions generally do not happen on your wedding day, but typically two or three days afterwards.
 This gives you time to rest after your wedding day fun, before a day of adventure during your trash the dress photos.
 However, you can schedule your session anytime after your wedding.
 Some brides and grooms book it as an anniversary photo session years after their wedding takes place.
 For underwater sessions, we rise early in the morning to start your day because a lot of sunlight is needed for underwater photography.
 Rainy days are not recommended because of the sunlight issue, so alternate days to schedule your shoot, just in case, are needed.